foundersandcoders/techforbetter-website/social-media-copy/social-media-copy.md

 Hi everyone,

-I’ve just completed [Founders & Coders] web development bootcamp and we are currently taking on new projects.
+Our team of developers at Founders & Coders is currently taking on new projects.

 If you have an idea for a startup or have a business that hasn’t yet taken advantage of the digital market, we can help!